 Next, there are the infestations that are referred to as medium-sized.
 A mouse infestation that is medium in size has a minimum of one next and is likely a mouse colony.
 It can be more of a challenge to remove a medium mouse infestation because more traps and poison are needed.

-Some Other Things that can Affect the Cost of Mouse Extermination
+Some Other Things that Can Affect the Cost for Mice Exterminator

 A mouse inspection involves searching for opens or cracks around doorways and windows.
 Also, the inspector will look for nests and signs of rodent droppings.
 So, the exterminator will give you a written estimate outlining all the costs and treatment prescribed after the inspection.

 The Kind of Property Mice Choose to Invade